 If at first your event isn’t attracting as much attention as you would like, don’t fear!
 There are a number of tactics you can employ to generate more ticket sales.

 The important thing is to do, is to use tools that can help spread your message quickly, as well as making sure that you’re not barking up the wrong tree by targeting the wrong audience.

 Sarah Hill is a professional blogger and creative content writer.
-She works as a Marketing Manager at Group Se7en Events.
-Group Se7en Events are best event production & conference and incentive travel management company, delivering global meeting and free venue finding service.
+She works as a Marketing Manager at Seven Events.
+Seven Events are the best event production & conference and incentive travel management company, delivering global meeting and free venue finding service.